tradecloud/tradecloud-docs-connectors/webhook-connector/configure-the-webhook.md

 ### Select one or more webhooks

-As a company admin configure one or more webhooks in your company settings on the [Tradecloud1 platform](http://portal.tradecloud1.com):
+A company admin can configure one or more webhooks in your company settings on the [Tradecloud1 platform](http://portal.tradecloud1.com):

 ![Webhook Settings](../.gitbook/assets/webhook-settings.png)